dy/spect/README.md

 ### JSX?

-Spect is both jQuery and hyperscript compatible and is able to create vdom or real dom, depending on current effect context.
-All it takes - providing babel pragma.
+Spect is jQuery/hyperscript compatible and is able to create vdom or real dom, depending on current effect context.
+To use JSX - provide babel pragma:

 ```js
 /* @jsx $ */